daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 It may be helpful to run this with multiple iterations.
 If you do not include a size=# argument, then mothur will automatically set to the lowest sequence.
 If I set this to 300, for example the output shows that several samples are removed because there are <300 samples:

 ```
+WSH180 contains 750.
+Eliminating.
+WSH181 contains 601.
+Eliminating.
 WSH182 contains 193.
 Eliminating.
 WSH183 contains 95.
 Eliminating.
 WSH184 contains 284.
 Eliminating.
+WSH186 contains 880.
+Eliminating.
 WSH189 contains 128.
 Eliminating.
+WSH190 contains 554.
+Eliminating.
 WSH191 contains 243.
 Eliminating.
 WSH192 contains 136.
 Eliminating.
 WSH194 contains 223.
 Eliminating.
 WSH196 contains 267.
 Eliminating.
+WSH201 contains 416.
+Eliminating.
+WSH202 contains 435.
+Eliminating.
-Sampling 300 from each group.
+Sampling 1000 from each group.
 ```

 Sample names are found in the [spreadsheet here](https://docs.google.com/spreadsheets/d/1lLvCp-RoRiBSGZ4NBPwi6cmZuozmfS20OJ7hBIueldU/edit#gid=0).
 QC information from extraction can be found in the [spreadsheet here](https://docs.google.com/spreadsheets/d/1Ew0AOs88n1i6wEyuqbv3tsRXwMjhqyYEeZX5sACFdDY/edit#gid=0).

+WSH180 = Attached Recruit (231 hpf)
+WSH181 = TP1
 WSH182 = TP1
 WSH183 = TP1
 WSH184 = TP1
+WSH186 = TP10 (metamorphosed recruit 231 hpf)
 WSH189 = TP2
+WSH190 = TP2
 WSH191 = TP2
 WSH192 = TP2
 WSH194 = TP3
 WSH196 = TP3
+WSH201 = TP4
+WSH202 = TP4

+This sub-sampling to 1000 sequences removes all of TP1 (eggs) and TP2 (embryos 5 hpf).
+We remove 2/4 of TP3 and TP4 (embryos 38 hpf and embryos 65 hpf).
+We also remove one metamorphosed recruit and one attached recruit.

-TP1, TP2, and TP3 are eggs and the first embryonic stages.
-We know that DNA concentrations were very low for these samples so we may need to remove them from the analysis or would have to consider that the microbial communities will be different due to sequencing depth and DNA extraction artifacts.
+We know that DNA concentrations were very low for the TP1-TP3 samples so we may need to remove them from the analysis or would have to consider that the microbial communities will be different due to sequencing depth and DNA extraction artifacts.

+We did not have too low of DNA for the other lifestages, however, so we need to think about how to deal with these.

 If we need to standardized sampling depth for all of our samples, then we would need to remove these samples.

-#### Rarefying the sample set
+#### Subsampling the sample set

 We are going to generate a rarefaction.
-Calculating the observed number of OTUS using the Sobs metric (observed number of taxa) with a freq=100 to output the data for every 100 sequences samples - if you did every single sample that would be way too much data to output.
+Calculating the observed number of OTUs using the Sobs metric (observed number of taxa) with a freq=100 to output the data for every 100 sequences samples - if you did every single sample that would be way too much data to output.

 ```
 rarefaction.single(shared=mcap.opti_mcc.shared, calc=sobs, freq=100)